-Carrot cake cookies that are low sugar and gluten free!
+Carrot cake cookies that are low sugar and gluten-free vegan!

 Finally, a cookie I can sink my teeth into without feeling guilty.
 This cookie has been adapted from my cookie dough pastry crust, it was used for an ice cream pie.
 Originally I was going to use it for ice cream sandwich cookies but they were too similar and I wanted to change things up a bit.
 So without further ado here it is…